Document ID: 71989

 -

-If the same user exists both locally as well as in the RADIUS server but with different access privileges, then the WLC authenticates the user with the privileges specified locally.
+If the same user exists both locally, as well as in the RADIUS server, but with different access privileges, then the WLC authenticates the user with the privileges specified locally.
 In other words, local configuration on the WLC always takes precedence when compared to the RADIUS server.

 Verify

-If you have the configurations correct, you are authenticated successfully into the WLC.
+If you have the configurations correct, you are successfully authenticated into the WLC.

 You can also ensure whether the authenticated user is provided with access restrictions as specified by the ACS.
 In order to do so, access the WLC GUI through HTTP/HTTPS (ensure that WLC is configured to allow HTTP/HTTPS).

 A user with read-write access set in the ACS has several configurable privileges in the WLC.
 For example, a read-write user has the privilege to create a new WLAN under the WLANs page of the WLC.
 This window shows an example.
-The New button provides the read-write user an option to create a new WLAN.
-This option and all other configurable options are not available for a read-only user.

 These access restrictions can also be verified through the CLI of the WLC.
 This output shows an example.

-As this example output shows, a ? at the controller CLI displays a list of commands available for the current user.
-Also notice that the config command is not available in this example output.
+command is not available in this example output.
 This illustrates that a read-only user does not have the privilege to do any configurations on the WLC.
 Whereas, a read-write user does have the privileges to do configurations on the controller (both GUI and CLI mode).

 Note: Even after you authenticate a WLC user through the RADIUS server, as you browse from page to page, the HTTP[S] server still fully authenticates the client each time.
 The only reason you are not prompted for authentication on each page is that your browser caches and replays your credentials.